Planning Little Learners Love Literacy®

 On this page you will find information and tips to help you get started with your Little Learners Love Literacy planning.
 If the terminology and references are not familiar to you, we highly recommend you join us for a two-day professional learning workshop.
 We run workshops in- person and online via Zoom, facilitated by teachers who use the program in their school.
 And please contact the Little Learners team if you need any further support.

-Planning with the Little Learners teaching sequence
+Follow the cumulative teaching sequence

 Each weekly literacy planner should follow the Little Learners Love Literacy® teaching sequence.
 Learning is cumulative and all activities have been designed to provide children with practice and application opportunities using their skills and knowledge.
 Changing the sequence risks children being asked to read and spell using phonemes, graphemes or morphemes that they have not been explicitly taught yet.
 We want to set them up for success and sticking to the sequence will help you to do this.